- This event has passed.

 Lars Andersen, PhD-student, mathematician, handling various models requiring advanced computation.

-VENUE: The NGS Data Analysis workshop will take place at the Kennedy Center.
-Please view the Venue & Directions tab for full address and how to get there.
+VENUE: The NGS Data Analysis workshop took place at the Kennedy Center.

 |09.00 – 09.30:||Coffee & Registration|

 |10.30 – 10.40:||Introduction to Workshop|